-The video below summarizes the progress we have made so far.
-For more details, please read the descriptions below this video.
+The video below summarizes the progress we made after the creation of the first prototype.

 Magpie MIDI is an adaptive computer accessory for people with cerebral palsy and other muscle control disabilities.
 These kinds of disorders often have symptoms like impaired movements and involuntary movements.
 Such symptoms make many of the everyday tasks most of us take for granted difficult and challenging.
 We believe that if there is one ability that could make these people happier, it’s creative expression.
 Being able to creatively express ourselves gives us the independence and the freedom we enjoy.